puma/puma/CONTRIBUTING.md

 **Don't worry about "claiming an issue".
 No issues are "claimed" in Puma.** Just start working on it.
 Once you have a few lines of code, post a draft PR.
 We are more than happy to help once you have a draft PR up.

+**New to systems programming?
+That's ok!** Puma deals with concepts you may not have been familiar with before, like sockets, TCP, UDP, SSL, and Threads.
+That's ok!
+You can learn by contributing.
+Also, see the "Bibliography" section at the end of this document.

 **The [contrib-wanted] label indicates that an issue might approachable to first-time contributors.**

 **Reproducing bug reports**: The [needs-repro] label indicates than an issue lacks reproduction steps.
 You can help by reproducing the issue and sharing the steps you took in the comments.